• Skip to main content

 • Add all ingredients for the marinade into a bowl and whisk together.

 • Place tempeh into a dish and pour marinade over.
-Marinate for at least 20 mins.
+Marinate for at least 20 mins (save the rest of the marinade).

 • Add all of the dressing ingredients to a large bowl and whisk until combined.